ipfs-inactive/RFC/0005-testing-wg.md

 Defining and starting a Working Group that focuses on:

-- Realizing and implementing reusable testing strategies across projects
+- Realizing and implementing reusable testing and development strategies across projects
-- Developing and maintain tools for testing and developer productivity
+- Develop and maintain tools for testing and developer productivity
 - Create and maintain a sound testing infrastructure for projects
+- Define and help achieve Sustainable Open Source Modules

 # Motivation
 [motivation]: #motivation